 When you need a calorie-free pick-me up in the early afternoon, we can’t think of a tastier solution than a steaming cup of aromatic, citrusy Earl Grey Tea.

 Flavored with delicate notes of oil of bergamot, Earl Grey also makes the perfect base for yummy iced teas and lattes.

-Read on to find out more about the history of this uplifting beverage and how your body can benefit if you take just a moment out of your day to prepare this awesome, aromatic tea.
+Read on to find out more about the history of this uplifting beverage (like who was the Earl Grey?), and how your body can benefit if you take just a moment out of your day to prepare this awesome, aromatic tea.

 What is Earl Grey Tea?

-There are so many choices about which type of tea to drink- it can be difficult to choose.
+There are so many choices about which type of tea to drink – it can be difficult to choose your best tea.
 Even if you’ve narrowed your cups of tea down to a black tea, there are so many choices!

-The special ingredient which turns tea leaves into an Earl Grey tea blend is the flavoursome addition of bergamot orange oil.
-Bergamot is a type of citrus fruit, originating from the Calabria region in Italy.
-Its rind provides a delicate, flowery aroma and very pleasing, refreshing taste on the palate.
+The special ingredient which turns tea leaves into an Earl Grey tea blend is the flavorsome addition of bergamot orange oil.
+Bergamot is a type of citrus fruit (similar to a grapefruit), originating from the Calabria region in Italy.
+Its rind provides a delicate, flowery aroma and flavoring, plus a very pleasing, refreshing taste on the palate.

 Even if you’d normally add a splash of milk to your black tea, most drinkers find that they enjoy the flavor profile of Earl Grey on its own, without milk or sugar.
 It doesn’t have the bitterness of most black teas.
 Like most of the greatest things in life, it’s usually best kept simple.

 Whichever blend of Earl Grey Tea you go for, do make sure that the supplier used genuine bergamot oil rather than any kind of “bergamot flavor”.
 You’ll be able to tell from the taste, but it’s not a mistake you’ll make twice.